Chocolate = high amines Carob drink = no amines

 Less sugar could be added- just sweeten to taste.

-A white marshmellow melted in is a possibility (not from the mixed white and pink packs but from packets of white marshmellow only eg Pascall white marshmellows, which you can get from Allergy Train- an online store) but honestly I felt it was delicious as it was.
+A white marshmallow melted in is a possibility (not from the mixed white and pink packs but from packets of white marshmallow only eg Pascall white marshmallows, which you can get from Allergy Train- an online store) but honestly I felt it was delicious as it was.